Nekroze/codeforthought/chapter/object.rst

 Now we have data that we can store and functions to easily and repeatable manipulate that data but sometimes it is not enough.
-Many programming languages use a paradigm called Object Oriented Programming (commonly referred to as "OOP") that allows us to do many cool and complex things in a relatively elegant way.
+Many programming languages use a paradigm called Object Oriented Programming (commonly referred to as :term:`OOP`) that allows us to do many cool and complex things in a relatively elegant way.

-The primary feature of OOP is... you guessed it, Objects.
+The primary feature of :term:`OOP` is... you guessed it, Objects.
 An object is a named collection of variables that is used as a template to create a data structure that performs as specified on demand.